NEW: Boy Scouts president offers "deepest and sincere apologies" for victims

 The Scouts also released a September report from a University of Virginia psychiatry professor, Janet Warren, who concluded that the system “has functioned well in keeping many unfit adults out of Scouting.”

-The secrecy protected more than 1,000 suspected child molesters, said the attorneys, who will publicly release the documents during a news conference in a downtown Portland hotel.
-The attorneys are also seeking the release of post-1985 files from the Boy Scouts.
+The secrecy protected more than 1,000 suspected child molesters, said the attorneys, who publicly released the documents during a news conference at a hotel in downtown Portland, Oregon.

-The files will show that the expelled Scout leaders and volunteers -- all men -- "are sociopathic geniuses," said attorney Kelly Clark of Portland, who has reviewed the 20,000 pages and is among the attorneys releasing the papers Thursday.
+The files show that the expelled Scout leaders and volunteers – all men – “are sociopathic geniuses,” Clark said.

 “They fool everybody,” he said.
 “And then they are able to coerce, convince or threaten these kids to stay silent.
 And you see that play out over and over again in the files.”